iaffs/gacha-crystals/README.md

 + Tests - With more time I would have wanted to focus more on writing good test and get better coverage.
 This is something I have learned a lot from, and that I will take with me into future projects both personally and professionally.
-As far as I know, there's not any major missing funcionality, But I'm sure there's something I missed that I can't
+As far as I know, there's not any major missing funcionality, but I'm sure there's something I missed that I can't think of as of now